Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 The biggest risk to software organizations is software failure that can cause death, injury, or other type of harm that opens the gates to liability.
 To help cut this risk, software organizations should comply with safety and security standards.
 Organizations must demonstrate that they made all reasonable engineering choices to ensure the safety and security of the user/customer/operator.
 Creating safer and secure software requires a commitment to the spirit and the letter of industry standards.

 Discovering significant safety and security issues late in the software lifecycle requires significant rework, retesting, and re-documenting.
 It’s expensive and takes time to resolve.
 It also points to a possible failure in the system and engineering process.

 It’s critical to shift left compliance to as early as possible in the software development lifecycle (SDLC).
-(We recommend shifting left for all quality, security, and safety practices.)
-To this end, our recommendations include the right tools, process, and automation to help reduce software risk and increase compliance without negatively impacting cost and schedule.
+Parasoft recommends shifting left for all quality, security, and safety practices.
+To this end, our recommendations include the right tools, processes, and automation to help reduce software risk and increase compliance without negatively impacting cost and schedule.

 Frequently, the adoption of culture and process that suits the application space is lacking in many organizations.
 Safety-critical software, for example, requires a high level of rigor in software development that implies higher quality throughout.

 Organizations aligning to safety and security requirements carry a heavy workload that involves providing an audit trail of compliance for each software stage and process.
 Along with usual software development, the additional work includes:

 - Generating reports of failures, code coverage, remediation, and deviations.